-It’s no secret that Industry 4.0 is taking the world by storm.
+It’s no secret that the fourth industrial revolution is taking the world by storm.
 There are dozens of articles published each month regarding Industry 4.0 advancements, how it’s making an impact on the world, and how competitive manufacturers are implementing this technology in their plants to improve the performance of their workforce and to make more with less.

 According to Harry Armstrong, senior researcher of technology futures at Nesta (UK), cloud computing/IoT and data analytics aren’t the end game in Industry 4.0.
 Armstrong explains the ways that data can and will be used in smart factories to make more informed decisions and small adjustments that promote continuous improvement and long-term competitiveness.
 Although the future of Industry 4.0 is bright, the article also outlines potential challenges that the implementation of smart factory technology will face, including data security/privacy, worker displacement, and industry adoption.